I live in the San Francisco Bay Area, one of the most expensive real estate markets in the country.

 You have to be really sure that you believe in the path you choose, because people will question your choices at every turn.

-Regardless, whether you choose to buy, rent, invest, or take on a hybrid approach, I hope your home is filled with the laughter and merriment that fill Jack and Jill’s fictional home.
+Regardless, whether you choose to buy, rent, invest, or take on a hybrid approach, we hope your home is filled with the laughter and merriment that fill Jack and Jill’s fictional home.
 That, and maybe the occasional yell and cry too.
 You know, to keep things interesting.